Music Therapy for Dementia & Alzheimer's

 Music therapy products work synergistically for patients with Alzheimer's, dementia and memory loss.
+These music products to be used by care giver in association with their loved one/patient are the very same products that can and have been used by Certified Music Therapists*.
 We observe that music relieves the stress, anxiety and depression of the patient as well as reducing their agitation.
 Research has confirmed the benefits of providing people who have dementia with music they remember.
-The restorative effect of music therapy vastly improves the quality of life at home, mental well-being, and promotes independent living rather than relying on institutional resources.
+The restorative effect of music vastly improves the quality of life at home, mental well-being, and promotes independent living rather than relying on institutional resources.

 As caregivers, we are always looking for ways to connect with the one being cared for.
 Music is one of those ways that can combine motor skills, brain activity, memories and verbalization, all in one.